-The Index is constructed from the Parent Index by applying the following values- and climate-based exclusionary criteria (as defined by the Index provider in the Index methodology):

-Each of the exclusionary criteria may apply thresholds which are defined by the Index provider and set out in the Index methodology and which may be amended from time to time.
+The Index is constructed from the Parent Index by excluding securities of companies with exposure (as defined by the Index provider in the Index methodology) to any of the following characteristics (each characteristic will apply thresholds, as defined by the Index provider and set out in the Index methodology and which may be amended from time to time):

-In addition to the application of the exclusionary criteria, the Index applies the MSCI ESG Universal Indexes methodology to achieve its ESG objective.
+Furthermore, the Index applies the MSCI ESG Universal methodology (which is available on the Index provider's website) to achieve its ESG objective.

-To achieve this, the Index provider applies the following steps to the Parent Index: (i) the Index provider excludes the securities with the weakest ESG profile from the Parent Index; (ii) the Index provider defines an ESG re-weighting factor that reflects an assessment of both the current ESG profile, based on the current MSCI ESG Rating, as well as the trend in that profile; and (iii) the Index provider re-weights securities from the free-float market cap weights of their parent index using this combined ESG score to construct the Index.
-Further information on the Index provider's ESG re-weighting factors and the MSCI ESG Rating system can be found on the Index provider's website.
+To achieve this, the Index provider applies the following steps: (i) the Index provider excludes the securities with the weakest ESG profile from the Parent Index; (ii) the Index provider defines an ESG re-weighting factor that reflects an assessment of both the current ESG profile, based on the current MSCI ESG Rating, as well as the trend in that profile; and (iii) the Index provider re-weights securities from the free-float market cap weights of their parent index using this combined ESG score to construct the Index.